hcai-lab-vienna/ros_riegl_control/README.md

 ```bash
 git clone --recurse-submodules https://github.com/hcai-lab-vienna/ros_bunker_control.git
 ```
-or if you cloned the repo befor reading this, download all submodules like this:
+or if you cloned the repo before reading this, download all submodules like this:
 ```bash
 git submodule update --init --remote --recursive
 ```